 - Include the basic required consent elements specified by the federal regulations.

 - Use simple language.
-Many IRBs suggest that a consent form be written at no more than an 8th grade reading level.
+We suggest that it be written at no more than an 8th grade reading level.

 - Avoid technical and legal terms.

-Visit the IRB Forms & Policies page for sample consent/assent and information sheet documents.
+Visit the IRB Forms & Policies page for templates and sample documents.